antimof/UxPlay/README.md

    * _**NEW in v1.69**: minor changes for users: -nofreeze option to NOT leave frozen video in place when a network failure occurs; internal changes/improvements needed for planned future HLS video streaming support._

+   * **An experimental ("beta") version of UxPlay with support for HLS streaming of YouTube Videos from the YouTube app on an iOS client is now available at** https://github.com/FDH2/UxPlay/tree/video  .
+    _See the [Wiki page](https://github.com/FDH2/UxPlay/wiki/experimental-version-of-UxPlay-with-support-for-HLS-video-streaming-(you-tube-movies)) for details._

 ## Highlights:

    * GPLv3, open source.